 DeepMiner, another popular cryptominer, is also an open source Javascript-based miner to mine cryptocurrencies like XMR and ETN.
 The filter to look for DeepMiner is similar to the one used for CoinHive and with this, you can search for about 50 websites on Criminal IP Asset Search.

-Result when searched “deepMiner.Anonymous” as the keyword on Criminal IP Asset Search
+Result when searching for the keyword ‘deepMiner.Anonymous’ on Criminal IP Asset Search

 One unique thing about DeepMiner Javascript source code is that its Javascript library name is ‘jqueryeasyui.js’ which is similar to the jQuery library name.
 This causes confusion and makes it difficult for the public to detect.